Lionel Tiger: Works

 Some of Tiger's works have included controversial concepts, including biogrammar, the biological origins of social interactions and the limitation of culture strictly by survival necessities, based on the also controversial Noam Chomsky theory of universal grammar.
 Tiger published a work, The Imperial Animal, with Robin Fox in 1971 that advocated a 'social carnivore theory' of human evolution.

 Tiger has predicted the higher status of women within society, in books such as The Decline of Males and Men in Groups.
 He has also written books such as The Pursuit of Pleasure, which discussed the concept that evolution has established the biological mechanisms of pleasure and that they have survival origins.

+Together with psychiatrist neuroscientist Michael McGuire, Tiger wrote God's Brain.

 Controversy

-Tiger's advocacy for men's rights has led to him being called "the mad scientist of biological reductionism".
+Tiger's advocacy for men's rights has led to him being called by Kirkus Reviews "the mad scientist of biological reductionism".
 His books make controversial claims, including that birth control for women has emasculated men and forever changed the family dynamic, that when women use birth control, they are taking power and choice away from the men in their lives, and that women working outside of the home leads to men's earning less and no longer functioning as "effective providers."
 Tiger has received death threats, bomb threats and threats of physical harm, and his book The Imperial Animal has been compared to Mein Kampf by Maureen Duffy.